CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 <ol type="a">
 <li>
-Complete the timing diagram below and create a schematic equivalant to the Verilog module below.
+Complete the timing diagram below and create a schematic equivalent to the Verilog module below.

 ```verilog
 module dut (